MarcusTL12/yatzy_solver/README.md

 parts; How the dice are thrown and how many throws you have left.
 Here you will only have 0, 1 or 2 throws left.

-For the die configurations, naively we have 6^5 (or 6^6 for 6 dice) combinations = 7 776 (or 46 656).
+For the die configurations, naively we have 6^5 (or 6^6 for 6 dice) comiBinations = 7 776 (or 46 656).
 However, this massively overcounts, as the ordering of the dice does not matter.
-When removing permutations this is reduced to only 252 combinations (or 462 for 6 dice), which is much more managable.
+When removing permutations this is reduced to only 252 comiBinations (or 462 for 6 dice), which is much more managable.

 The total size of the relevant state space is then
 3 * 252 * 2 097 152 = 1 585 446 912